 Mileage tracking isn’t a once-a-year project — it’s a weekly habit.
 The shoppers who capture the most deductions treat it like part of the shop itself.
 Before you leave, check the app is running.
 After you get home, confirm the trip is logged correctly.
 Two minutes of work per shop day.

 Pair mileage tracking with your income and expense tracking so everything lives in one place.
 If you use Everlance or QuickBooks Self-Employed, both mileage and expenses sync together.
-If you track separately, at least keep your spreadsheets in the same folder.
+If you track separately, keep your spreadsheets in the same folder.

 Related resources on Mystery Shop Starter: